 A summary report of the survey results is availability here: Assessment of Hepatitis C-Related Services in Pennsylvania Drug and Alcohol Facilities

-A survey about viral hepatitis service offerings was sent in 2023 to a random sample of FQHCs and look-alikes across the state in collaboration with the Pennsylvania Department of Health (DOH) and the Pennsylvania Association of Community Health Centers (PACHC).
+A survey about viral hepatitis service offerings was sent in 2023 to a random sample of FQHCs and look-alikes across the state in collaboration with the Pennsylvania Association of Community Health Centers.
 While over 75% of respondent sites offered hepatitis C testing, less than a third of these sites offered testing to all clients on an opt-out basis, allowing clients to more easily refuse testing given stigma around testing.
 Treatment access after a hepatitis C diagnosis is also a concern given only half of sites offer hepatitis C treatment onsite.
 Similarly, over 75% of sites offered hepatitis B testing on-site, but only a third offered hepatitis B treatment onsite.
 The main barriers to providing these services are a lack of training amongst the staff and funding for the services.
-DOH and PACHC will work together to address barriers to improve access to viral hepatitis prevention, testing, and treatment services Commonwealth-wide.
+The Pennsylvania Department of Health and PACHC will work together to address barriers to improve access to viral hepatitis prevention, testing, and treatment services Commonwealth-wide.

 View the Viral Hepatitis Services in Pennsylvania Federally Qualified Health Centers report